bimdata/javascript-api-client/docs/CollaborationApi.md

 Update the validator of validation

 Update the validator of validation.
-This route is only useful for an App  Required scopes: document:write
+This route is only useful for an App  Required scopes: document:read

 ### Example